PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement/readme.md

 This is a work in progress.
 Only for the 24V 1000W soyo inverter with LCD.
 The lcd-less type use other messages.
 Absolutely no liability.
 Your fuckups are your problem.

 Serial console tells you where to connect.
+Something like "http://192.168.178.67/" in your browser.
 And use your own wifi credentials, not mine.

 Connect soyosource rx and tx via a 10kohm resistor to the esp8266 Tx = GPIO15, Rx = GPIO13.